eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 “missedNotificationCollectionName”.
 The message is stored in the database for a certain duration before being deleted.
 This time can be configured in the property file as “notification.ttl.value”.

-### Notify via MAIL ###
-If the “notificationType” of the subscription is “MAIL” then the notification message is sent to the email address(es) specified in the “notificationMeta” field.
-If more than one email address is written, it should be written as a comma separated string.
-The subject for the email can be set globally (same for all subscriptions) in application.properties as "email.subject".
-It can also be set for individual subscriptions using the Eiffel Intelligence front-end GUI.

 **Missed notification in the missed notification database with TTL value:**